 ‘I remember that your brother Georges also asked for black tea the first time.’

-Her disgusted look when she swallowed her first mouthful of tea made it clear to Monsieur Meyer that Louise had never drunk any before, but he was careful not to smile this time.
+Her disgusted look when she swallowed her first mouthful of tea made it clear to Monsieur Meyer that Louise had never drunk any before, but he was careful not to smile

 ‘Now tell me, Mademoiselle, why you want to see my son Victor?’